jhbrewster/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-As can the median total steps per day:
+As can the median total steps per day (10765):

 ```r